Lucas-C/dotfiles_and_notes/misc/Software_Engineering/SoftwareDevelopmentBestPractices.md

 - Data/Object anti-symetry : both have different use-cases [CC-Chapt6]
     * "Objects hide their data behind abstractions and expose functions that operate one data"
     * "Data structures expose their data and have no meaningful functions"
+- for high performances, OOP is a bad idea, think Data Oriented Design instead

 - Avoid multiple languages in one source file [CC-G1]
 - Use the idioms of the programming language employed, aka "Don't write C code in Java"